 Heatmaps: A Definition

-It is a graphical representation of data, where individual clusters of values are represented by different colours.
+It is a graphical representation of data, where individual clusters of values are represented by different colors.
 The term “Heat Map” was coined by Cormac Kinney, a software designer in 1991.
 He used the term to depict the financial market.
-While the term came into use two and a half decades ago, this method of shading matrices have been around for more than a century.
+While the term came into use two and a half decades ago, this method of shading matrices has been around for more than a century.

 HeatMaps: As A Tool for Website Analysis

-In simple terms, heat maps primarily use colours to visualise data.
+In simple terms, heat maps primarily use colors to visualize data.
 They are a graphical form of storytelling.
-Whether you use hot and cold colours or traffic light colours or opt for custom colour schemes, heat maps are an effective way to convey information.
-They are an excellent tool to understand analytics data and to visualise web activity.
+Whether you use hot and cold colors or traffic light colors or opt for custom color schemes, heat maps are an effective way to convey information.
+They are an excellent tool to understand analytics data and to visualize web activity.

 Why the need for Heatmaps to Track Web Analytics?

 While conventional methods of analytics help you get an overall idea of how your website or application performs, it fails to explain “Why” certain actions happen.

 Most web pages use Google Analytics to track the figures.
 But the big question is, do they use it efficiently?
 Well, to put it bluntly, most people website owners fail to exploit the power of analytics.
 In fact, even today, a majority of web design decisions are based on wrong interpretations of data or worse still by “relying on gut data.”